acord-robotics/stellarios/docs/advanced.md

 ## Adding a custom social media icon
 Hydejack includes a number of social media icons by default (in fact, everything that is provided by [IcoMoon](https://icomoon.io/)), but since the landscape is always changing, it is likely that a platform that is important to you will be missing at some point.

-**NOTE**: You can add any platform by simply providing a complete URL.
+You can add any platform by simply providing a complete URL.
 However, a fallback icon <span class="icon-link"></span> will be used.
-{:.message}
+{:.note}

 ### Creating the icon font
 In order to add a custom social media icon you have to use the [IcoMoon App](https://icomoon.io/app/) (free) to create a custom icon webfont.
 However, it is important that the generated font include all icons already in use by Hydejack.
-For this purpose, find the `selection.json` in [`assets/icomoon/selection.json`](https://github.com/qwtel/hydejack/blob/v6/assets/icomoon/selection.json) and upload it to the app via "Import Icons".
+For this purpose, find the `selection.json` in [`assets/icomoon/selection.json`](https://github.com/hydecorp/hydejack/blob/v6/assets/icomoon/selection.json) and upload it to the app via "Import Icons".
 Then, use the app to add your icon(s).
 Consult the [IcoMoon docs](https://icomoon.io/#docs) for additional help.